-“Making it Home” Documentary.
 Award-winning history project about a unique resettlement scheme for eleven returning veterans from the Great War who lived and farmed on Cleenish Island in Upper Lough Erne.
 The veterans suffered greatly, having between them fought at almost all of the bloodiest battlefields of the war.
-However, the island was to become a lonely place for its inhabitants.
-It had no bridge, no electricity, no running water, and no shops or any other amenities.
+However, the island was to become a lonely place for its inhabitants without a bridge, electricity, running water, and shops or other amenities.
 Just one of the battle-scarred soldiers was to remain on Cleenish.
 Bellanaleck History Group.
 The project was a Heritage Angel Award winner in 2017.